Integration with Bugs

 Password The password corresponding to the username above

-Show inline If ticked, all the data will be displayed embedded in JIRA's interface (for security reasons, it requires a XStudio https URL though).
+Show inline If ticked, all the data will be displayed embedded in Jira's interface (for security reasons, it requires a XStudio https URL though).

 If not ticked, a separate page is opened in the browser

-Install manually our JIRA Legacy app
+Install manually our Jira Legacy app

-If you don't have access to the Atlassian Marketplace (i.e. no internet acces) you can also install manually our JIRA Legacy app.
+If you don't have access to the Atlassian Marketplace (i.e. no internet acces) you can also install manually our Jira Legacy app.

-• Log into your JIRA instance as an admin
+• Log into your Jira instance as an admin

 • Open the Apps menu and select Manage your apps